asadhameed/project-explorer-world/backend/README.md

 3. special note if return promise then write code inside in try catch block
 4. Compare String and object will give some logical error (check-auth.js)
 5. Some time the browser send OPTIONS METHOD.
 If you use middleware function then try to call next middleware (check-auth.js).If remove the req.method="OPTIONS" when you create, update, delete the place then browser will send two request and you will never create, delete, update the place.
+6. Deploy app on heroku, create directory uploads\images otherwise the application will not upload image and application will not running.

 ### `npm init`